 CSDF wants to empower children with skin disease to believe that they can grow up to be anything they want and not feel defined by their illness.
 Some of these children will not have the same opportunities as others, and this includes attending college – either because they aren't able to afford it or because their illness prevents them from qualifying for financial aid.

 We want children with skin disease to believe that they can grow up to be anything they want, as well as give them the support to explore those life milestones.
-CSDF established the EJ Carfi Memorial Scholarship, named in memory of a Camp Wonder camper, and the Randy Bupp Memorial Scholarship, named in memory of the campfire musician, to further support children with skin disease.
+CSDF established the Catherine and Samantha Smith Memorial Scholarship, named in memory of a Camp Wonder campers, and the Randy Bupp Memorial Scholarship, named in memory of the campfire musician, to further support children with skin disease.
 Give a gift to help with college tuition costs today.

 Skin Health and Sun Protection Education: "Duck and Cover"